 Most station stops are quick for boarding and un-boarding.

-If the train arrives early, Amtrak holds it at that station until the scheduled time.
-If the passengers wait a while, they may be allowed to get a quick fresh air break.
+When Amtrak arrives early, it holds the train until the scheduled time.
+If the passengers wait a while, conductors often allow them to take a quick fresh-air break.

 13) Food Options For Amtrak Sleeping Passengers